znwabudike/LyftDemo/README.md

 write a function (in your language of choice) to calculate the shorter of the detour distances the drivers would need to take to pick-up and drop-off the other driver."

-This is my own implementation of a solution to the problem.
+This is my own Android implementation of a solution to the problem.
 It uses GoogleMaps API v3 and determines the shortest distance, time, and which path is most efficient for each cnosideration.